We recently held a webinar on how to use sales gamification to improve sales performance, and you can watch a recording of it and get the slides here.

 What is Sales Gamification?

-To start to understand what exactly gamification in the area of sales is and how to best do, let’s start by looking at what exactly gamification is.
-According to Merriam-Webster, the definition for gamification is:
+To start to understand what exactly gamification in the area of sales is and how to best do it, let’s start by looking at what exactly gamification is.
+According to Merriam-Webster, the definition of gamification is:

 The process of adding games or gamelike elements to something (such as a task) so as to encourage participation

-With that being literally the textbook definition, we will simplify it to a more digestible concept by saying that it is simple the process of turning a task into a game.
+With that being literally the textbook definition, we will simplify it to a more digestible concept by saying that it is simply the process of turning a task into a game.

 How to Gamify

 Here are some steps that you can go through to implement sales gamification.

 The first step in trying to gamify something is to simply adopt more of a gameplay mindset.

 The opposite of a gameplay mindset would be just doing a task by working hard and using a natural approach.
 To switch to a gameplay mindset would be to realize and accept that a task can be viewed as a game and that there are ways to measure and perform the tasks that can make it very game-like.